AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.10.x.md

 * IEventsManager.unlockEventDeposit renamed to endEvent.
 * IEventsManager.refundTicket renamed to returnTicket: now sets ticket owner to be the event owner.
 * IEventsManger.de/registerRole renamed to de/registerMemberFromEvent
-* All event method that can be called via a broker now require validity proof, regardless of whether via broker or not.
+* All event methods that can be called via a broker now require validity proof, regardless of whether via broker or not.
+* Can now only cancel an event before the tickets on-sale time.
 * All IEventsManager logs updated to reflect new data.
 * Challenges are now ended using the manager contract that created them, NOT ProposalsManager.
 * Various getters removed, eg memberIsActive: use logs instead.